How to Prepare Your Year 6 Pupils for SATs

 The extract to the right is from Michael Morpurgo’s ‘The Dancing Bear’ and here we are highlighting the relative clauses in the text.

-In Maths, calculations is a very important area of study.
-We have lots of activities, which focus on adding, subtracting, multiplication and division, including this ordering interactive worksheet.
+In Maths, the area of study ‘calculations’ is very important.
+We have lots of activities, which focus on addition, subtractraction, multiplication and division, including this ordering interactive worksheet.

 3. Manage exam stress